Working with metric graphs

 graph$plot_function(f)

-We can, then, plot the improved version by setting
+We can, now, turn off the interpolation by setting

 :